pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         .. versionadded:: 3.3

         Recovers the signed data from the signature.
-The data contains the digest of the original message string.
+The data typically contains the digest of the original message string.
 The ``padding`` and ``algorithm`` parameters must match the ones used when the signature was created for the recovery to succeed.